2D-Devs/Zenith-Warrior/README.md

 Authors: *Lami Beach, Michael Refvem, Andrew Smith*

 This is a Unity game with a 2D, top-down, RPG environment.
-The object of this game is to navigate your player through an unforgiving landscape that is smothered with rutheless enemies.
+The object of this game is to navigate your player through an unforgiving landscape that is smothered with ruthless enemies.
 Once all enemies are defeated, a 'final boss' will appear that is even more lethal than all other enemies and must be defeated.
 Only then can the game be completed.